 According to the response styles theory, rumination involves the passive, repetitive focus on the nature of one’s own distress and its causes and potential consequences.
-It is self-referential, meaning it’s focused on one’s own thoughts and feeling, rather than being goal-directed.
+It’s self-referential, meaning it’s focused on one’s own thoughts and feeling, rather than being goal-directed.
 It may be triggered by realizing the discrepancy between current status and desired status.
-It involves problem pondering rather than problem-solving.
+The focus is problem pondering rather than problem-solving.

-While a cow chewing their cud is a productive form of rumination that aids in digestion, mental rumination is not a productive process.
+While a cow chewing cud is a productive form of ruminating that aids digestion, mental rumination is not a productive process.
 It’s considered an avoidant form of coping, but rather than avoiding the problem, the targets of avoidance are effectively processing difficult emotions and taking action to deal with the problem.

-Worry has some overlap with rumination, as they are both repetitive forms of thinking, but worry is focused on the future while rumination focuses on the past.
+Worry overlaps with rumination, as they’re both repetitive forms of thinking, but worry focuses on the future while rumination focuses on the past.

 There is a clear link between rumination and an increased likelihood of developing depression.
-It has also been linked to increased anxiety, PTSD, eating disorders, alcohol abuse, and self-harm, although these have not been as well established as the link to depression.
+It’s been linked to increased anxiety, PTSD, eating disorders, alcohol abuse, and self-harm, although these have not been as well established as the link to depression.